anderzzz/fjarrsyn/docs/source/fjarrsyn_design.rst

 The Boolean output of cargo is True unless an *Auto Condition* is defined and evaluated to be False.
 An Auto Condition is a relation with respect to either a Belief or a Resource of the Agent.
-These are the two internal Imprints that are transparent to the Agent as the Agent is engaged in intentional action.
 In other words the particular sequence of Organ invokations a Plan imply can depend explicitly on current Beliefs and Resources.

-A plan can also contain a special-case object *Hearbeat*.
-The Heartbeat defines a death, or termination, condition for the Agent.
-It is possible with the tools defined so far to model an Agent that chooses death, and it is possible to model an Agent that is terminated by another external Agent.
-But an Agent that terminates due to a necessary internal condition, like exhaustion of battery power, or a random release of radioactive poison, has neither chosen that outcome nor had it imposed from an external source.
-Like the Boolean output of cargo, the Hearbeat condition is encoded as one or several Auto Conditions for Resource or Belief of the Agent.
-The verb that invokes a Heartbeat is *pump*.

 .. image:: /_static/fjarrsyn_exampleplan.png